 Meet cool people on a Pub Crawl

-And learn about the Korean drinking culture – that’s no game!
+Learn about Korean drinking culture—that’s no game!
 Experience Seoul’s nocturnal lifestyle with class and frugality by visiting three pubs or clubs, followed by an additional dance spot.

-Join in every Friday (in Itaewon) and Thursday and Saturday (in Hongdae) for three nights of absolute fun.
+Join every Friday (in Itaewon), Thursday, and Saturday (in Hongdae) for three nights of absolute fun.

 Other activities worth trying when it rains in Seoul